tusharsappal/spotifyrecruitmentproblem/README.md

 1. Using IDE (like Eclipse etc) we can right click on the Test Runner file like JUnitTestSuite.java or TestRunner.java that will be running all of the test scripts.
 To run individual scripts just right click on the Test Script and run it as JUnit Test Case.

-2. Through Command line using the Maven Build Ecosystem , since the project is Apache Maven based
+2. Through Command line using the Maven Build Ecosystem , since the project is Apache Maven based we can run all the test cases using the single command `mvn test` or `mvn clean install` .
+It basically fires up all the test cases listed under the `src/test/java` folder.

 ###Assumptions